 - Question: What is needed to be eligible for the On Your Lot program?

 Answer: Buyers need to own a suitable lot free and clear of any mortgages or equitable liens.
 Lot must be transferred to seller by General Warranty Deed before construction can commence.

 - Question: What information should I bring with me to meet with a sales associate?

 Answer: For your free homesite evaluation, we’ll need your lot number, address, legal description, copy of deed to lot (if possible), subdivision restrictive covenants (if applicable), tax parcel number.

 - Question: We have our lot and found the perfect Adams Homes floor plan, what’s next?

 Answer: Congratulations!
 You’ve made a great choice.
 The first part of the process is to have the lot deeded to Adams Homes so construction can commence.
 Next we’ll build your new home and call you with weekly updates.
 Finally, your lot and home will be deeded back to you in one closing and your family can start making memories in your new home.

-Disclaimer: Adams Homes has made a good faith effort to outline the new home purchase process at Adams Homes, but actual timing and process may vary due to reasons within the control of Adams Homes and out of the control of Adams Homes.
+Disclaimer: Adams Homes does not utilize the “Build – On Your Lot” in all States or areas.
+Please contact the local office for more information.
+Adams Homes has made a good faith effort to outline the new home purchase process at Adams Homes, but actual timing and process may vary due to reasons within the control of Adams Homes and out of the control of Adams Homes.